Invited to Lead a Writing Workshop? 4 Questions to Ask

 Most of us are flattered when we're asked to speak to a group or lead a creative or expressive writing workshop.
-But there are questions to ask before you sign up.
+But before you sign that contract, ask these questions.

 Before signing that writing workshop contract, here are four questions to ask.

-Ask to Narrow or Focus the Workshop Topic Sometimes, a host or events person contacts you with a general idea: "We want to offer a writing class." or, "We saw your book and would love to do something on writing."
-Nudge them to narrow the focus.
+Narrow or Focus the Workshop Topic Sometimes, a host or events person contacts you with, "We want to offer a writing class." or, "We saw your book and would love to do something on writing."
+Nudge them to define and narrow the focus.
 A well-defined topic will be much easier for the host organization to market and will make it simpler for potential students to grasp, conceptualize and prepare.
-So as the potential presenter, ask about the target audience, its demographics, and known or potential needs.
-Then, armed with this information, begin to frame and name your workshop.

 Enjoyed this post?